Meet a few of our alumni!

 Rebeccah Wood

 Rebeccah is a Fall 2022 graduate of the MA in Bioethics program.
 During her time as an MA student, she had interest in international views of animal ethics as well as the importance of transparency for public support of animal research, and her capstone project summarized potential ethical concerns surrounding the longevity of the community member of Institutional Animal Care and Use Committees (IACUCs).
 She hopes to utilize her training in bioethics to make positive changes in public perception of animal biomedical research.
-Rebeccah is currently a Senior Training Coordinator with Emory University’s Division of Animal Resources where she specializes in rodent surgery and is responsible for training animal researchers in the humane care and use of laboratory animals.
+Rebeccah is the Director of the Animal Physiology Core at Emory, where she specializes in the creation of animal surgical models and the development and implementation of procedures that enhance the ethical and humane care of research animals.

 Victoria Vorholt